Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/installfest.md

 #### Verification

-We can verify that the Python installation worked by running the command `$ python --version` and see that it prints something like `Python 3.9.1`.
-If it is not using the correct version, perhaps the step above about restarting the terminal was skipped.
+We can verify that the Python installation worked by running the command `$ python --version` and see that it prints something like `Python 3.12.2`.
+A newer (larger-numbered) version is also fine, and only means that time has elapsed since these instructions were last updated.

+If you see and older (smaller-numbered, such as a version starting with `3.11` or lower) it is not using the correct version.
+Perhaps the step above about restarting the terminal was skipped.
 Try quitting the terminal and reopening it to see if that fixes it...
 If not, reach out to a classmate or instructor!

 We should also verify that `pip` is working with `$ pip --version`.
-It should be in a python3 folder and display a message like `pip 20.3.1 from /usr/local/lib/python3.9/site-packages/pip (python 3.9)`
+It should be in a python3 folder and display a message like `pip 24.0 from /usr/local/lib/python3.12/site-packages/pip (python 3.12)`.
+Again, a newer version is fine, but an older version (such as `23.0` or lower) is a sign that something went wrong.

 ### VS Code